-The following is a list of programs and services that have been proposed to be funded in Fiscal Year 2015-16 by CSA M-31:
+The following is a list of programs and services that have been proposed to be funded in Fiscal Year 2017-18 by CSA M-31:

-- 1) Transit Subsidy Program: Purchase a \$45 value BART ticket for \$25.
-The purchaser must pledge to take BART to work a minimum of three days per week. - 100 participants for eight months - 2) Carpool Incentive Program: Provide two \$15 Chevron gas cards per carpool per month for eight months. - 25 carpools for eight months - 3) Bus Subsidy Program: Receive a \$60 value County Connection bus pass or reimbursement of other transit bus pass for \$30. - 20 participants for eight months - 4) Bike/Walk to Work Incentive Program: Bike or walk to work at least three times per week for two months, a minimum of 12 times per month, and receive \$30 incentive. - 10 participants - 5) Guaranteed Ride Home Program: This program is managed by Contra Costa Centre Transit Village.
-The program is an "insurance policy" against being stranded without a way to get home for commuters who take a commute alternative (carpool, vanpool, public transit, bicycle or walk) to work and have a qualified emergency
+- 1) Transit Subsidy Program: Load on Clipper card \$50 value BART fare for \$15.
+Must pledge to take BART to work a minimum of three days per week. - 75 participants for nine months - 2) Carpool Incentive Program: Provide two \$15 Chevron gas cards per carpool per month for nine months. - 25 participants for nine months - 3) Bus Subsidy Program: Receive a \$60 value County Connection bus pass or reimbursement of other transit bus pass for \$30. - 25 participants for nine months - 4) Bike/Walk to Work Incentive Program: Bike or walk to work at least three times per week per month, a minimum of 12 times each month, and receive \$25 incentive.
+20 participants - 5) Guaranteed Ride Home Program: This program is managed by Contra Costa Centre Transit Village.
+The program is an "insurance policy" against being stranded without a way to get home for commuters who take a commute alternative (carpool, vanpool, public transit, bicycle or walk) to work and have a qualified emergency which does not allow them to use the commute alternative to return home.

-- which does not allow them to use the commute alternative to return home.
-The employee can use this program six times per year or up to \$599.00 per year. - 7) Mid-Day Shuttle: The mid-day shuttle, a clean air natural gas shuttle, runs from 10:30 am 2:10 pm, Monday through Friday, with stops at all Centre buildings and between the Contra Costa Centre Transit Village, the Countrywood Shopping Mall and Kohl's free of charge. - 8) Green Fleet Program: The Contra Costa Centre Transit Village (CCCTV) provides employees with access to local vehicles (e.g. Segways, bicycles, electric bicycles, electric and hybrid cars) to use through the Contra Costa Centre Transit Village and vicinity during the workday.
+- 6) Transportation Survey: Program managed by Contra Costa Centre Transit Village.
+Program conducts a survey to the approximately 6,000 employees in the 13 buildings at the Transit Village. - 7) Mid-Day Shuttle: The mid-day shuttle, a clean air natural gas shuttle, runs from 10:30 am - 2:10 pm, Monday through Friday, with stops at all Centre buildings and between the Contra Costa Centre Transit Village, the Countrywood Shopping Mall and Kohl's free of charge. - 8) Green Fleet Program: The Contra Costa Centre Transit Village (CCCTV) provides employees with access to local vehicles (e.g. Segways, bicycles, electric bicycles, electric and hybrid cars) to use through the Contra Costa Centre Transit Village and vicinity during the workday.
 Employees are able to check-out vehicles online or electronically at various kiosk locations.
 Green Fleet program is free to CCCTV employees. - 9) Marketing Plan: Contra Costa Centre Transit Village markets the program through newsletters, posters, brochures and promotional handouts.
 Additionally, they meet with employers and employees directly, and host events and transportation fairs to ensure Centre area workers are informed of the various commute alternatives, subsidies and incentives available to them through the Contra Costa Centre Transit Village Transportation Demand Management Program.

-These TDM services may be amended annually, including the addition or deletion of the services as required to meet the 30% TDM performance goal as determined by Contra Costa County in consultation with the Contra Costa Centre Transit Village Association or its successor.
+These TDM services may be amended annually, including the addition or deletion of the services as required to meet the 30% TDM performance goal as determined by Contra Costa County in consultation with the Contra Costa Centre Association or its successor.